nikigawlik/gdmc_http_interface/README.md

 You need to own a copy of Minecraft and have it installed on your machine.

-Get the [Forge Mod Launcher](https://files.minecraftforge.net/) (1.16.4-35.1.15 - Installer) and install it.
+Get the [Forge Mod Launcher](https://files.minecraftforge.net/) (Download Recommended -> Installer) and install it (client install, but server should work, too).
+The latest version I tested is 1.16.4-35.1.15, but newer versions should work just fine.

 Open your Minecraft Launcher, the Forge Installation should have appeared there.

-Open the Forge Installation and click the "Mods" button and then the "Open mods folder" button (You can skip this step by just navigating to %APPDATA%/.minecraft/mods).
+Open your mod folder.
+To do this open the Forge Installation you just installed and click the "Mods" button and then the "Open mods folder" button (You can skip this step by just navigating to %APPDATA%/.minecraft/mods).

 Download the jar file from [here](https://github.com/nilsgawlik/gdmc_http_interface/releases/tag/v0.2.0alpha) and place it in the mod folder.